stephenlautier/netcore-docker/spa/README.md

-# netcore2 docker spa
+# netcore 2.1 docker spa
 Image for .netcore with node pre-installed.

 This can be used for JavaScriptServices.

 ## Features

- - extends `microsoft/aspnetcore:2.0`
+ - extends `microsoft/dotnet:2.1-aspnetcore-runtime`
- - node v8 preinstalled
+ - node v10.x preinstalled

 ## Deploy